Joker9090/ChatGPTJS/README.md

   - Path: POST pages/api/thread.ts
         - Method: createThread
             - Description: This method creates a thread in OpenAI API.

+  - Path: DELETE pages/api/thread.ts
+        - Method: deleteThread
+            - Description: This method delete a thread from threadId in OpenAI API.

   - Path: POST pages/api/chat.ts
-        - Method: createMessage, runner, retrieve, longPollingCall
+        - Method: createMessage, runner, retrieve, longPollingCall, getMessages
             - Description: This method creates a message in OpenAI API.
 Then it creates a runner and waits for the runner to be completed.
-It's neccesary to pass threadId and text instructions and assistantId parameters are optional.
+It's neccesary to pass threadId, assistantId and text parameters. instructions parameter is optional.

+  - Path: POST pages/api/messages.ts
+        - Method: getMessages
+            - Description: This method returns messages from threadId

 ## NextJs Docs